huggingface/diffusers/docs/source/en/using-diffusers/sdxl.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/sdxl-double-prompt.png" alt="generated image of an astronaut in a jungle in the style of a van gogh painting"/>
 </div>

-SDXL can be enhanced with textual inversion embeddings, in a similar way to Stable Diffusion 1 and 2 as explained [here](textual_inversion_inference#stable-diffusion-xl)
+The dual text-encoders also support textual inversion embeddings that need to be loaded separately as explained in the [SDXL textual inversion](textual_inversion_inference#stable-diffusion-xl] section.

 ## Optimizations